17Skye17/2019WAIC-hackthon-Garbage-Classification/README.md

 An interesting observation: testing results are much lower than validation results, that is because the training and validation data are crawled from web while the testing data is captured in our daily life which is the **real garbage**!

+## Usage

+### File Description

+###

 ## Acknowlegements

-Many thanks to WAIC committe（世界人工智能大会）, Tencent Webank（腾讯微众银行） and Synced (机器之心).
+Many thanks to WAIC committe（世界人工智能大会）, Tencent Webank（腾讯微众银行）and Synced (机器之心).

 ## Contact

-If you are interested in my project, for sharing solutions or discussing questions, please sent me an e-mail: [skyezx2018@gmail.com](skyezx2018@gmail.com)
+If you are interested in my project, for sharing solutions or discussing questions, please send me an e-mail: [skyezx2018@gmail.com](skyezx2018@gmail.com)